The History Page Of The Caspar, CA, Community WebSite, Also Shows The Above 1939 National Geographic Cover Photo of Caspar, CA.

 …Which Is Content He Posted July 24, 2022, On Our Facebook.com/zmmquality

-…Enclosing the bay in the top right hand corner of the photo, the rocky cliffs of Point Cabrillo can be seen, the place on the Mendocino coast where the climactic scene in Robert M. Pirsig’s “Zen and the Art of Motorcycle Maintenance” takes place.
+…Enclosing the bay, in the top right-hand corner of the photo, the rocky cliffs of Point Cabrillo can be seen: This is the place on the Mendocino coast, where the climactic scene in Robert M. Pirsig’s “Zen and the Art of Motorcycle Maintenance,” takes place.

-…Caspar, CA is a small unincorporated community started as a logging sawmill town.
-In 1850, an opium trading brig named the Frolic on its way from China to San Francisco during the gold rush sank just off Point Cabrillo.
-The subsequent investigation led to the discovery of Redwood forests along the Mendocino coast and the later establishment of the timber industry there.
+…Caspar, CA is a small unincorporated community, which started as a logging sawmill town. ….
+This was after 1850, when. an opium trading brig named the Frolic, on its way from China to San Francisco during the gold rush sank just off Point Cabrillo.
+The subsequent investigation led to the discovery of Redwood forests along the Mendocino coast, and the later establishment of the redwood timber industry there.

-…The Caspar Lumber Company operated from 1864-1955.
-A dedicated rail line was built into the interior, ultimately 28 miles in length and some of the largest trees ever felled came through Caspar.
-Lumber was shipped from Caspar Bay via “dog-hole” schooners so named for their small size.
+…The Caspar Lumber Company operated from 1864 to 1955.
+A dedicated rail line was built into the interior, ultimately 28 miles in length, and some of the largest trees ever felled came through Caspar California.
+Redwood Lumber was shipped from Caspar Bay via “dog-hole” schooners so named for their small size.

 ..****************..

 …There are 8 very Interesting Historical Photos, One of these photos shows The Big Long Curved Wooden Trestle Bridge, dated 1966.
-This photo is important, since factually establishes that this bridge was very likely still there when Robert Pirsig went through Caspar, CA, in 1968.
+This photo is important, since it solidly & factually establishes that this bridge was very likely still there, when Robert Pirsig went through Caspar, CA, in 1968, only 2 years later.

 ….
 To Further Explore This Area or ZOOM IN => RIGHT CLICK AND SELECT “NEW TAB” => => After Satellite Map View Comes Up, ClickOn The Plus&Minus To Zoom.
 You can “Click&Drag” Map In Any Direction, to See More Off Your Screen Edges.